expander-dcn/expander-dcn.github.io/README.md

 # Talks and Lecture Slides

+Individual papers above have links to their talks.
+This list includes talks and lectures covering broader overviews.

+* Lecture slides: Coming sometime in August 2026.
+Contact Brighten Godfrey if you're interested in them.
 * [Networking Data Centers Randomly](https://www.youtube.com/watch?v=yEjcZC34qNo).
 Brighten Godfrey.
 Talk at Texas A&M University, November 14, 2013.

 # Simulators and Data Sets